 We’re guilty of having used the same password for different sites.
 But if the password for your business page is the same one as your Clash of Clans account, you might want to consider making them different.

 Google suggests changing your password to include a combination of uppercase and lowercase letters, numbers, and special characters.
 Once you have one in mind, you can test website security by inputting a similar password into any of the password strength-checking websites out there.
 These are great to use for a free website security check; be sure not to put in your actual password.

 You can also enable 2-factor authentication if that service is offered.
 Use your phone or a unique PIN to verify your account when you log in and add an extra layer of protection.

 We’ve all seen it—that blinking “Update Available” message on your site.
 It’s supposed to catch your eye and cause a feeling of immediacy, but when compared to the demands of your daily workload, it’s pretty easy to ignore.
 However, outdated software is one of the main reasons many sites fail a website security check, leaving them open for a hacker to waltz right in.

 Make sure everything that needs updates is updated regularly:

 Google also suggests removing any plugins or tools you don’t use that may be slowing down your site speed.

 Review Your Current Hosting Provider

 What kind of security does your hosting provider offer?
 Will it support you if your site gets hacked?
 If not, it may be time for a switch to more secure website hosting that’s committed to your needs.

-If you’re hosting your own server, then you’ve got to be even more in-tune with any possible website security issues that may come up.
-Basically, if you don’t wake up thinking “is my website secure?” each morning, you might want to consider moving to a dedicated hosting provider.
+If you’re hosting your server, then you’ve got to be even more in-tune with any possible website security issues that may come up.
+If you don’t wake up thinking, “is my website secure?” each morning, you might want to consider moving to a dedicated hosting provider.

 Use the Tools Available to You